ulfschneider/ulf.website/content/posts/2016-04-23-pocket-git-guide.md

 `<pathspec>` specifies the files to be put into the staging area (the index).
 Wildcards are allowed.

-If a version of a file is not staged, Git doesn´t know how to refer to that version of the file and therefore you can´t commit it later on.
+If a version of a file is not staged, Git doesn't know how to refer to that version of the file and therefore you can't commit it later on.
 Staged but uncommitted content remains only on your local computer and will not be sent to a remote repository somewhere else.

 If you omit the `<pathspec>` , use `git add --all` which will ensure all untracked files in your current project are being added to your staging area.